-Most of my post on my site are 2000+ words and I fill them content that will help my readers grow their income and budget + save.
+Most of my posts on my site are 2000+ words and I fill them with content that will help my readers grow their income and budget + save.

 If you check out Neil Patel’s site you will see a ton of great posts with a ton of value.
 Every time I leave his site I learn something new.
 Since your site should provide value to your audience it should give your audience thorough and accurate information.

 If you are not sure what great content is, check out the following posts below to get a better idea.